 Here are the evolutions we've plan:

 OKR cascading tree: OKRs can be aligned to one another in Holaspirit.
-Cascading OKRs from the top-down help align the various circle across the organization toward the same overall goals.
+Cascading OKRs from the top-down help align the various circles across the organization toward the same overall goals.
 In the future, you will have the possibility to visualize OKRs alignment on a graph to better understand what OKRs and project contribute to the achievement.

 Meeting Template: Holaspirit is developing custom meeting template allowing organization to design their own meeting types including the possibility to introduce rounds and meeting outcomes.
 You will be able to add OKRs round to check your progress directly during meetings!